mozilla/data-docs/src/concepts/terminology.md

 ## DAU

-The number of unique profiles active on each day.
+Daily Active Users - The number of unique profiles active on each day.

 ## Derived Dataset